KlausSchaefers/quant-ux/README.md

 # Quant-UX

-This is the qant-ux front end.
+This is the quant-ux front end.
+You can find a working demo at https://v2.quant-ux.com/#/

 ## Project setup
 ```